graalvm/mx/docs/IDE.md

 However, it is typically enough to wait a few seconds before running other `mx` commands like `mx unittest` that expect the distributions to be built.

 It is planned to enable this feature by default in the future when more feedback has been collected.

+#### Mx and Suite Development

+Using the [PyDev](https://www.pydev.org/) plugin, eclipse can be made into a python IDE.

+The mx folders for the mx suites appear as their own projects (e.g. `mx.compiler`).
+The mx source code itself appears as a project called `mx`.

+##### Formatting

+The PyDev plugin has built-in support for the *Black* formatter since version 7.0.3.

+Under `Window > PyDev > Editor > Code Style > Code Formatter`, select `Black` for `Formatter style?` to use *Black* for formatting.

+In the same setting window, a `black` executable with the correct version should be configured, see the [Style Guide](./Styleguide.md) for more information.

+To auto-format on save, select `Auto-format editor contents before saving?` under `Window > PyDev > Editor > Save Actions`.